 - i.
-AS communicates the date of results on UniSey notice boards and online platforms.
+AS communicates the date of results to Marketing and Communications section, who will in turn post the information on UniSey notice boards and online platforms.
 This date should be within two weeks of the IEB/EEB. - ii.
 Student Services communicates the date to students, via their UniSey email. - iii.
 AS prepares the official Result Status for each student and sends the individual Results Status to each student.